Skip to the content.

 Overview

-For your final project, you will create a final portfolio and post that acts to synthesize and reflects on all of the work you have accomplished throughout the semester.
+For your final project, you will create a website that acts as your final portfolio and post that acts to synthesize and reflects on all of the work you have accomplished throughout the semester.
+This type of portfolio demonstrates your skills in the design process – a valuable tool for you to show future employers (my friend Noëlle who is working at Google reiterated this to me, she thinks this project is highly applicable).
 This website will contain two primary elements:

 Design Manifesto